RAF Acaster Malbis, Yorkshire.

 50ft Perimeter Track running off to the B1 Hangar Base.

-Bomber bases usually had two T2 hangars and one B1 Ministry of Aircraft Production repair hangar.
+Bomber bases usually had two T2 hangars and one B1 Ministry of Aircraft Production (MAP) repair hangar.
 They repaired badly damaged aircraft with civilian workforce to take pressure of the RAF repair teams.

 B1 MAP Hangar.